-August in the southwest garden is not much different than July.
-We’re still in the monsoon and the weather patterns are often similar.
-If you’ve had some rain, you may notice that wild areas, particularly the mountainsides, are greening up and summer wildflowers may even be in bloom.
+August in the southwest is the heart of the monsoon.
+If you’ve had some rain, you may notice that wild areas, particularly the mountainsides, are greening up and summer’s “monsoon” wildflowers may even be in bloom.

 August Weather Outlook

 August is a mixed bag weather-wise for both you and your plants.
 The good news is that the average temperature drops a few degrees from July.
-However, the humidity continues to rise slightly (up 5% from July) and the average rainfall drops by half an inch.
+However, the humidity continues to rise slightly and the average rainfall drops by half an inch in Tucson, but only marginally in Phoenix.

 Here’s a look at August weather averages in both Tucson and Phoenix: